-NEW YORK - The Commonwealth of Puerto Rico on June 30 moved in New York federal court for reconsideration of the court's opinion that dismissed some of the commonwealth's claims, arguing that the ruling constitutes "manifest injustice" and that evidence was "overlooked" (In re: Methyl Tertiary Butyl Ether [MTBE] Products Liability Litigation, MDL 1358, No. 00-1898, Commonwealth of Puerto Rico v.
+NEW YORK - Two of the defendants in the methyl tertiary butyl ether (MTBE) groundwater contamination lawsuit brought by the Commonwealth of Puerto Rico against a group of gasoline companies on Oct.
+15 filed a brief in New York federal court seeking reconsideration of a district court's ruling that the statute of limitations has not run on the commonwealth's claim (In re: Methyl Tertiary Butyl Ether [MTBE] Products Liability Litigation, MDL 1358, No. 00-1898, Commonwealth of Puerto Rico v.
 Shell Oil Co., et al., No. 07 Civ.
 10470, S.D.
 N.Y.).

 NEW YORK - Because there is no ambiguity in an insurance policy regarding the terms "underground storage tank" and "associated piping," an insurer is required to pay only the policy's $1 million sublimit of liability for underground storage tanks and associated piping, the Second Circuit U.S. Court of Appeals said Oct.
 16 (Two Farms Inc. v.
 Greenwich Insurance Co., No. 12-50, S.D.
 N.Y.; 2015 U.S. App.
 LEXIS 17940).

 NEW YORK - The Second Circuit U.S. Court of Appeals on Oct.
 15 determined that a health benefits insurer did not wrongfully deny a claim for residential treatment because four physicians noted in the administrative record that residential treatment was not necessary (Neil Tansey, et al. v.
 Anthem Health Plans Inc., et al., No. 14-3931, 2nd Cir.; 2015 U.S. App.
 LEXIS 17889).